Workers Comp and Personal Injury

 If you are able to settle the Workers Comp case for a lump sum, then there may be an issue as to whether or not that lump sum is recoverable out of the third party claim.
 Whether it is or is not is going to depend on the language in the Workers Comp settlement documents and the Workers Comp order.
 They need to be reviewed thoroughly.
 Most carriers now require that the lump sum amount be recoverable out of the third party claim.

-D.C. and Maryland Cases
+D.C.
+Cases

 If your injury is governed by D.C. workers’ comp law, you need to be sensitive to D.C.
 Code Section 32-1535.
 That Code section says that upon acceptance of compensation under an award in a Compensation Order filed with the Mayor, all rights are assigned to the employer.
 If the employer does not file suit within 90 days, the employer loses that right.
 The right then goes back to the injured party.
 These shifting rights cannot be modified by agreement.
 There is a Court of Appeals’ decision that says since they’re fixed by statute, they must be complied with.

-Call, or contact us for a free consult.
+Call or contact us for a free consult.
 See the personal injury pages within this site for more information and also see the pages on Wikipedia.

 Brien Roche